The Secret to Happy Succulents

 Some are super easy.
 Jade, for example, survives under- or over-watering, starts readily from cuttings, seldom gets pests, loves sun but tolerates shade, and will grow indoors or out if protected from freezing temps.

-This may surprise you, but a succulent I’ve seen in gardens from Miami to Honolulu and everywhere in-between—including Phoenix—is from South Africa: elephant’s food (Portulacaria afra).
+This may surprise you, but a succulent I've seen in gardens from Miami to Honolulu and everywhere in-between---including Phoenix---is from South Africa: elephant's food (Portulacaria afra).
+Learn more about it.

 The mild temperatures and drought-rainfall cycles of southern CA replicate regions of Africa, Madagascar and the Canary Islands, where many desirable succulents originate.